KV Shifting Attention Enhances Language Modeling: Analysis

 where $a_2 = e^{\alpha_2}/S$, $a_1 = e^{\alpha_1}/S$, $S = e^{\alpha_2}+ 2e^{\alpha_1} + O(T)$, all $O(\cdot)$ here is greater than or equal to 0. \end{theorem} The detail proof is in Appendix \ref{proof3}.
 The dynamic process of optimization is interesting.
 We consider $O(T)$ as a constant and plot the contour lines and gradient directions of $-L$ for $\alpha_2=1- \alpha_1$ and $\beta_2=1- \beta_1$ in Figure \ref{fig:grad}.

 From Figure \ref{fig:grad}, as $O(T)$ increases, the contour lines become sparse, which means the convergence speed slows down.
 In addition, when $O(T)$ is relatively small, the direction of GD may undergo a small non monotonic learning process.
 When $O(T)$ is relatively large, the direction of GD is relatively consistent.
-In practice, we often have many attention heads, so there is a high probability that there will be one head that can learn induction heads quickly.
+In practice, we often have many attention heads, $(\alpha_1,\beta_1)$ of some heads are closer to $(0,1)$ during initialization, making it much easier for them to learn induction heads.

-When $T=2$\footnote{This is actually no longer applicable to Theorem \ref{th3}}, training data become limitation, such as [A] [B] [A] $\to$ [B].
+When $T=2$,\footnote{This is actually no longer applicable to Theorem \ref{th3}.} training data become limitation, such as [A] [B] [A] $\to$ [B].
 The model only needs to predict the previous token to achieve low loss on the training data, but this is not an induction head.
 Learning such a head cannot achieve [A] [B] [C] [A] $\to$ [B].

+In \citet{bietti2024birth}, they think global bigrams are learned first, then the induction head is formed by learning appropriate memories in a top-down fashion.
+But obviously, in KV shifting attention, induction heads become very easy to learn, and even with good initialization, the model has induction capability.
+But it is difficult to have appropriate initialization to obtain a certain level of bigrams capability without training.